 NRL 2019 schedule: The matches this week

 The NRL season runs over the course of 25 rounds before wrapping up with four weeks of finals.
-This year, the Premiership kicked off in March and will go on till the Grand Finals to be held on the last Sunday in September.
+This year, the Premiership kicked off in March and will go on till the Grand Finals kick off on the last Sunday in September.

 2019 sees the return of Sunday night football, with the afternoon fixture moving to a 6:10pm AEST time slot.
 In case you can’t remember when the upcoming matches are, we’ve got the week’s fixtures listed right here.